Ahnfelt/jsonr/README.md

-#  JSON/Typed (.jsont)
+#  JSON Typed (.jsont)

-JSON/Typed is JSON, but with a friendlier syntax, simple to use schemas and efficient binary encoding.
+JSON Typed is JSON, but with a friendlier syntax, simple to use schemas and efficient binary encoding.

 ## Why?